Craig Berube

-Craig Berube (/bə'ruːbiː/; born December 17, 1965) is a Canadian professional ice hockey coach and former player.
-He is the head coach for the St. Louis Blues of the National Hockey League (NHL).
-Nicknamed "Chief", Berube played 17 seasons in the NHL for the Philadelphia Flyers, Toronto Maple Leafs, Calgary Flames, Washington Capitals and New York Islanders.
-Also, Berube was a national team scout hired by Doug Armstrong for team Canada's 2016 World Cup of hockey team.
-As an interim coach in 2019, Berube led the Blues to become the Stanley Cup champions.
+Craig Berube (/bə'ruːbiː/; born December 17, 1965) is a Canadian professional ice hockey coach and former player who is the head coach for the Toronto Maple Leafs of the National Hockey League (NHL).
+Nicknamed "Chief", Berube played 17 seasons in the NHL for the Philadelphia Flyers, Maple Leafs, Calgary Flames, Washington Capitals and New York Islanders.
+His role was primarily that of an enforcer.
+After retirement, Berube served as head coach of the Flyers for two seasons, and the St. Louis Blues for parts of six seasons, winning the Stanley Cup in 2019 as then-interim head coach.
+Berube additionally served as a national team scout for Canada at the 2016 World Cup of Hockey, under Blues general manager Doug Armstrong.